The Constellations: How to Identify and Observe Them

 Orion

-- Best observation period: Winter months in the Northern Hemisphere.
+- Best observation period: Winter.

 -